mongodb/docs/source/includes/mms-snapshots-list-output-fields.rst

    * - ``parts.mongodVersion``
      - string
-     - The version of MongoDB that the :term:`replica set` :term:`primary` was running when the snapshot was created.
+     - The version of MongoDB that the replica set primary was running when the snapshot was created.

    * - ``parts.replicaSetName``
      - string
-     - Name of the :term:`replica set`.
+     - Name of the replica set.

    * - ``parts.shardName``
      - string